halfmoonliu/PredictDiseaseICUAdmission/README.md

 In this directory, we will walk through a woking demo for predicting the need for ICU admission within the first 24 hours of admission.

-There are five main scripts in the directory.
+Below are the main scripts used in the project.

 1. __**Data Set Generation**__: Generate the data needed for the demo.
 This project makes use of self generated data to avoid privacy issue of real-world data.
 2. __**Preprocessing**__: A library containing preprocessing scripts which is used across settings.